 Anthony Dick's practice focuses on constitutional, appellate, and complex civil litigation, with a particular focus on challenges to government regulation.
 He has successfully briefed several cases in the U.S. Supreme Court and has argued cases in multiple U.S. Courts of Appeals, including the Fourth, Sixth, Seventh, and Ninth Circuits.

 Anthony has worked on several high-profile First Amendment matters, including those involving free speech and Anti-SLAPP laws.

 Before joining the Firm, Anthony served as a law clerk to Justice Samuel A. Alito Jr. of the United States Supreme Court and Judge Thomas B. Griffith of the U.S. Court of Appeals for the D.C.
 Circuit.

 Anthony is a member of the Edward Coke Appellate Inn of Court.
-He also serves on the board of directors of the Foundation for Individual Rights in Education (FIRE).
+He also serves as Chairman of the Board of Directors of the Foundation for Individual Rights in Education (FIRE).

 - February 5, 2017